-- British Airways will resume flights to Islamabad from 14 August
+- British Airways restarts flights to Islamabad

 HiFly is a Portuguese charter airline headquartered in Lisbon.
 The airline was incorporated in 2005 and concluded its initial certification process in April 2006, when it was issued with an Air Operator Certificate by the Portugal civil aviation authority.
 It has 4 widebody aircraft including two brand new Airbus A330-900s, one Airbus A330-200s and one A340-300.
 It also has a subsidiary in Malta.
 PIA is using its Maltese Airbus A330-343.

 On the other hand, British Airways has announced it will resume flight operations to Pakistan from the London Heathrow airport from 14 of August.
 The airline today said it would start direct flights three times a week to and from Heathrow Airport and Islamabad.
 The first flight will land in Islamabad on 14 August and will be taking extra precautionary measures for the safety of its crew and passengers.